WEBSITE TERMS AND CONDITIONS

 - Enthuse may maintain the Donation Site and the supporting content and data, at its discretion, for audit or other record retention purposes;

-- the Charity will have access to the Donation Site up until the date that it has paid for, unless otherwise determined by Enthuse.
-Thereafter, the Charity will no longer have access to the Donation Site;
+- the Customer will have access to the Donation Site up until the date that it has paid for, unless otherwise determined by Enthuse.
+Thereafter, the Customer will no longer have access to the Donation Site;

-- from the termination date, the Donation Site will be disabled and Donors will no longer be allowed to Donate to the Charity.
-The Charity must remove all links to the Website; and
+- from the termination date, the Donation Site will be disabled and Donors will no longer be allowed to Donate to the Customer.
+The Customer must remove all links to the Website; and

-- Enthuse will ensure that any Donations and Gift Aid due to the Charity up to the point of effective termination will be passed on to the Charity in accordance with the Agreement.
+- Enthuse will ensure that any Donations and Gift Aid due to the Customer up to the point of effective termination will be passed on to the Customer in accordance with the Agreement.

 SCHEDULE 2 – EVENTS

-It is agreed that the following terms and conditions, together with our Client Contract, set out the entire and only agreement (“the Agreement”) made between you (“the Client”) and Enthuse Ltd (”Enthuse”) and no variation or modification of this Agreement shall be effective unless it is agreed by both parties in writing.
+It is agreed that the following terms and conditions, together with our Customer Contract, set out the entire and only agreement (“the Agreement”) made between you (“the Customer”) and Enthuse Ltd (”Enthuse”) and no variation or modification of this Agreement shall be effective unless it is agreed by both parties in writing.

 Any work of any description undertaken by Enthuse in delivering event registration services shall be subject to the following terms and conditions.